-The draft School Food Standards
+The School Food Standards

-ala 🛶 💊 🚦 🛹

-Eating in school should be a pleasurable experience, a time spent sharing good food with peers and teachers.

-These standards are intended to ensure that children get the nutrition they need across the whole school day.
-It is just as important to cook food that looks good and tastes good; to talk to children about what is on offer and recommend dishes; to reduce queuing; and to serve the food in a pleasant environment where they can eat with their friends.
+Eating in school should be a pleasurable experience: time spent sharing good food with peers and teachers.
+These school food standards are intended to help children develop healthy eating habits and ensure that they get the energy and nutrition they need across the whole school day.
+It is just as important to cook food that looks good and tastes delicious; to talk to children about what is on offer and recommend dishes; to reduce queuing; and to serve the food in a pleasant environment where they can eat with their friends.
 As a general principle, it is important to provide a wide range of foods across the week.
 Variety is key - whether it is different fruits, vegetables, grains, pulses or types of meat and fish.
-Wherever possible, foods should be prepared in the school's own kitchen from fresh, locally sourced ingredients.

-\ This Standard applies across the whole school day, including breakfasts, morning breaks, tuck shops, and after school clubs
+Children love to hear the stories behind their food.
+Use fresh, sustainable and locally-sourced ingredients (best of all, from the school vegetable garden), and talk to them about what they are eating.
+Go to www.schoolfoodplan.com/www to find examples of what other schools are doing to encourage children to eat well.
+Buying foods in line with the Government Buying Standards will help reduce salt, saturated fat and sugar, and increase fruit, vegetable and fibre content.
+This Standard applies across the whole school day, including breakfasts, morning breaks, tuck shops, and after school clubs

-Fruit and vegetables

-One or more portions of vegetables as an accompaniment every day.

-One or more portions of fruit every day.
-A dessert containing at least 50% fruit two or more times each week.

-At least three different fruits and three different vegetables each week.
+Fruit and vegetables One or more portions of vegetables or salad as an accompaniment every day One or more portions of fruit every day A dessert containing at least 50% fruit two or more times each week At least three different fruits and three different vegetables each week

-Foods high in fat, sugar and salt

-No more than two portions of food that has been deep-fried, batter-coated, or breadcrumb-coated each week.\

-No more than two portions of food which include pastry each week.\

-No snacks, except nuts, seeds, vegetables and fruit with no added salt, sugar or fat.\

-Savoury crackers or breadsticks can be served at lunch with fruit or vegetables or dairy food.

-No confectionery, chocolate or chocolate-coated products.\

-Desserts, cakes and biscuits are allowed only at lunchtime.
-They must not contain any confectionery as ingredients.

-Salt must not be available to add to food after it has been cooked.\

-Any condiments limited to sachets or portions of no more than 10g or one teaspoonful.\
+Foods high in fat, sugar and salt No more than two portions of food that has been deep-fried, batter-coated, or breadcrumb-coated, each week No more than two portions of food which include pastry each week No snacks, except nuts, seeds, vegetables and fruit with no added salt, sugar or fat Savoury crackers or breadsticks can be served at lunch with fruit or vegetables or dairy food No confectionery, chocolate or chocolate-coated products Desserts, cakes and biscuits are allowed only at lunchtime.
+They must not contain any confectionery Salt must not be available to add to food after it has been cooked Any condiments must be limited to sachets or portions of no more than 10g or one teaspoonful

 Milk and dairy

-A portion of food from this group every day.
+A portion of food from this group every

-Low fat milk available for drinking every day.
+Lower fat milk must be available for drinking at least once a day during school hours

 Meat, fish, eggs, beans

 and other non-dairy sources of protein

-A portion of food from this group every day.
+A portion of food from this group every

-A portion of meat or poultry on three or more days each week.
+A portion of meat or poultry on three or more days each week

-Oily fish once or more every three weeks.
+Oily fish once or more every three weeks

-A portion of non-dairy sources of protein available three or more days each week for vegetarians.
+For vegetarians, a portion of non-dairy protein on three or more days each week

-A meat or poultry product (manufactured or homemade and meeting the legal requirements) no more than once each week in primary schools and twice each week in secondary schools.\
+A meat or poultry product (manufactured or homemade, and meeting the legal requirements) no more than once each week in primary schools and twice each week in secondary schools

 Food provided outside lunch

-- Fruit and/or vegetables available in all school food outlets. - · No savoury crackers and breadsticks.
+- Fruit and/or vegetables available in all school food outlets

+- No savoury crackers and breadsticks

-• No cakes, biscuits, pastries or desserts (except yoghurt).
+- No cakes, biscuits, pastries or desserts (except yoghurt or fruit-based desserts containing at least 50% fruit)

-Starchy food

-One or more wholegrain varieties of starchy food each week.

-One or more portions of food from this group every day.

-Three or more different starchy foods each week.

-Starchy food cooked in fat or oil no more than two days each week.\

-Bread (with no added fat or oil) must be available every day.
+Starchy food One or more wholegrain varieties of starchy food each week One or more portions of food from this group every day Three or more different starchy foods each week Starchy food cooked in fat or oil no more than two days each week Bread - with no added fat or oil - must be available every day